Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 I. Guidelines for Appointment in Rank and Promotion

 Rank at the time of appointment is dependent upon degrees or equivalents, and experience in college teaching or professional service.
 Faculty appointments are either per course, part-time, or full-time, and are either non-tenure track or tenure track.
 Normally, faculty advancement through the full-time ranks listed below is sequential.
-The issue of tenure at the College is a separate consideration, discussed in section II, C. Full-time artistic, business, or professional experience may be counted toward promotion on a pro-rata basis, provided that the amount of credit has been agreed upon by the prospective faculty member, the department chair, the Faculty Personnel Council, the Provost, and the President at the time of initial appointment.
+The issue of tenure at the College is a separate consideration, discussed in section II, C. Full-time artistic, business, or professional experience may be counted toward promotion on a pro-rata basis, provided that the amount of credit has been agreed upon by the prospective faculty member, the department chair, the Faculty Personnel Committee, the Vice President for Academic Affairs and Provost, and the President at the time of initial appointment.

 A.TENURE-TRACK/TENURED POSITIONS